AIDA: Definition, issues and explanations

 The AIDA model is a marketing and sales framework that describes the psychological stages a prospect goes through before making a purchase or taking a targeted action.
 Its acronym stands for Attention, Interest, Desire, Action.

-Initially developed in the early 20th century, this model aims to structure advertising messages or sales strategies to capture the public's attention, arouse their interest, awaken desire, and then prompt concrete action.
+Initially developed in the early 20th century, this model aims to structure advertising messages or sales strategies to capture the public's attention, arouse interest, arouse desire and then provoke concrete action.

-It is widely used in various areas of sales and marketing to guide communication with potential customers.
+It is widely used in various sales and marketing fields to guide communication with potential customers.

-The AIDA model is used to facilitate understanding of the customer's purchasing journey and structure sales activities in an effective manner.
-Thanks to this method, salespeople and marketers can tailor their pitch according to the stages of the customer's decision-making process.
+The AIDA model is used to facilitate understanding of the customer's buying journey and structure sales interventions in an effective way.
+Thanks to this method, salespeople and marketers can adapt their discourse according to the stages in the customer's decision-making process.

-Its main appeal lies in its ability to create a clear, powerful, and progressive message that first captures attention, then builds interest and desire before prompting action.
+Its main interest lies in its ability to create a clear, punchy and progressive message that first captures attention, then builds interest and desire before pushing to action.

 This significantly increases conversion rates by making communication more targeted and relevant.